TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    certificate as well as any number of CA certificates needed to establish the certificate's authenticity.
 The *keyfile* string, if present, must point to a file containing the private key in.
-Otherwise the private key will be taken from *certfile* as well.
+Otherwise the private key will be taken kutoka *certfile* as well.
 See the discussion of :ref:`ssl-certificates` for more information on how the certificate is stored in the *certfile*.